druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 The transition map is a stacked area chart of the composition of the portfolio at each point on the frontier.
 The leftmost point shows the minimum risk portfolio, with the risk on the top x-axis and the return on the bottom x-axis, and the colors representing each asset in the portfolio.
 The rightmost point shows the riskiest optimal portfolio, which is 100% stocks.
 In between, we see the composition of the optimal portfolio as we vary our maximum risk constraint and move along the efficient frontier.

-We observe that a small allocation of gold is present in most portfolios, except the riskiest optimal portfolios.
+We observe that a small allocation of gold is present in most portfolios, except the riskiest optimal portfolio.
 The minimum-volatility portfolio is T-bills plus a little bit of S&P plus a little bit of gold.
 The highest-volatility portfolio is of course 100% stocks, but if you lower the volatility constraint, the first asset you add is gold.

 Next, we'll take a step back and discuss portfolio theory basics, how we compute the risk, and how we optimize with CVXOPT.